Now: So Far Away

 And as always, Libby had complied.
 Which was why Claire was heading home now.
 And why doing so was complicated.
 Claire was indebted to Libby and yet had stayed away.
 Sure, they emailed one another, spoke on the phone, but in the last fifteen years, they’d seen each other only twice.
 Claire blamed her work but knew there was something more to it.
 Something deeper she rarely admitted even to herself.
 Envy.
 Some part of her wished for the one thing Libby had she would never, could never have.

 Ready for more?
-A larger FREE preview is linked below.
-E-books are available almost everywhere.
+Now FREE on Kindle Unlimited.
 Paperbacks only at Amazon.